 DPRC will consider on a case-by-case basis an equitable method to share the cost of land improvements needed to prevent erosion and control sediment.
-DPRC will aggressively seek out federal and state grants to help fund those projects that result in improved land and water quality.
-In order for DPRC to assist in the funding of a project there must be a demonstrated improvement in water quality, recreational use, biodiversity, or other feature to advance the mission of the County's Park and Open Space Plan.
+DPRC will seek out federal and state grants to help fund those projects that result in improved land and water quality.
+In order for DPRC to assist in the funding of a project there must be a demonstrated improvement in water quality, recreational use, biodiversity, or other feature to advance the mission of the County's Park and Open Space Plan or its Natural Areas Strategic Plan.